int-brain-lab/iblalyx/releases/2025_Q3_Noel_et_al_autism.md

 ## Possible future evolutions
 - Spike sorting re-run with iblsorter or newer algorithm to have better yield and better pre-processing
-- Perform the missing alignments
+- Perform the missing alignments with an automatic tool